kh3dron/scifi-database/content/Novels/Project Hail Mary.md

 #aliens #language #biology

-- Initial setup is very similar to [[We Are Legion]], in terms of main character remembering / discovering his predicament in space
+- Initial setup is very similar to [[We Are Legion (Bobiverse 1)]], in terms of main character remembering / discovering his predicament in space
 - Parts of it felt similar to [[Permutation City]], funny enough - trying to control an alien parasite eating the sun / reality
 - Language focus in SF similar to [[Arrival]]
 - Obviously similar to [[The Martian]]